 PhD, MA, European Patent Attorney, Chartered Patent Attorney, Intellectual Property Litigation Certificate

 Stephanie’s areas of specialism include: molecular biology; biochemistry; drug screening; personalised and stratified medicine; diagnostic and prognostic markers for cancer and other diseases; diagnostic assays; therapeutic strategies; microarray and nucleic acid technology; medical devices.
-She has particular expertise in filing and prosecution strategy; life cycle management; SPCs (supplementary protection certificates); oppositions; freedom to operate; due diligence investigations, technology/knowledge transfer; start-ups/spin-outs through to established international corporations; early stage research through to mature products and portfolios.
+She has particular expertise in filing and prosecution strategy; life cycle management; SPCs (supplementary protection certificates); oppositions; litigation; freedom to operate; due diligence investigations,.
+Her clients range through technology/knowledge transfer; start-ups/spin-outs through to established international corporations, dealing with early stage research through to mature products and portfolios.

 Stephanie has extensive experience of both prosecution and oppositions at the EPO and regularly advises on filing and prosecution strategy as well as oppositions and due diligence investigations.
 She has also advised on SPC strategy in relation to small molecules and biologics, and has prosecuted SPC applications in the UK and elsewhere.